notpresident35/awesome-learn-gamedev/README.md

 # Marketing/Business

-<span style="color: #9900ff;">How to Market a Game</span> - A blog and a collection of resources (of special note, a few GDC talks) about marketing for games by Chris Zukowski - this is the only mailing list that I’ve ever willingly signed up for and gotten mileage out of :P
+🟪 How to Market a Game - A blog and a collection of resources (of special note, a few GDC talks) about marketing for games by Chris Zukowski - this is the only mailing list that I’ve ever willingly signed up for and gotten mileage out of :P

 [https://howtomarketagame.com](https://howtomarketagame.com)